-Dr Slick Razor Scissors (Retail $30) – These scissors are the best I’ve ever used.
+Dr Slick Razor Scissors (Retail $30) – These scissors are the best I’ve ever used and I would be remiss if I didn’t include them in the list again.
 Sharp with large finger holes, I like the 4″ version the best.
 My guess is your fly tyer’s scissors are dull.
 They will love these scissors!

 Ideas over $50

-Verilux Natural Spectrum Desk Lamp for fly tying (from $52) – You have to see in order to tie flies and this is the first part of the equation for success – the second half is glasses.
-I use this light everyday I tie.
+Verilux Natural Spectrum Desk Lamp for fly tying (from $50) – You have to see in order to tie flies and this is the first part of the equation for success – the second half is glasses.
+I use a similar light everyday I tie.

-Fly Tying Vise (Retail $170 – $200) – I would be remiss if I didn’t include a new vise for the fly tyer.
-There are several great brands to choose from including Regal and Norvise, but I tied on a Renzetti Traveler 2000 for several years and really liked it.
-I now have the Presentation 4000 model.
+Fly Tying Vise (Starting at $179) – Perhaps you would like a new vise.
+There are several great brands to choose from including Dyna-king, Regal and Norvise, but I tied on a Renzetti Traveler 2000 for several years and really liked it.
+I now toe on a Presentation 4000 model and really enjoy it.
 Purchase one with the base and they’ll be able to tie anywhere.
 They make them in right- and left-hand models.
 Check out the Traveler 2200 or 2300 models.

 Custom RiverKeeper Flies

 Last but not least, order some Custom RiveKeeper Flies for your fly fisher or even yourself!
 I can help select the right flies.
 Contact me by leaving a Comment below.